"We will keep you informed"

 Eighteen years ago, when Jos started at Moba, a great challenge was waiting for him.
 “Moba looked like a museum.
 They hadn’t invested in their own equipment for the past fifteen years.
 That was my first major task.
 I kept asking myself: ‘What does Moba, and more importantly, what do our customers need?’.
 Our customers demanded more customisation and shorter delivery times.
 So that needed to be our main investment.”
 Moba brought a new sheet metal machine and a laser, specially aimed at customisation for the smaller series.
 Within two years and three months the investment was profitable.
 That marked the turning point: all the equipment was replaced.
 Jos: “I didn’t do this alone, it was a team effort.
 Henk Geijtenbeek (Manager Machining), Martin Teunissen (Sheet Metal Production) and William van de Fliert (Head of Injection Moulding and Tool Manufacturing) with their teams; everyone did a fantastic job.”

 “Our current situation?
 We have a whole new range of machinery.
 The laser, the first investment under my watch, has already been replaced with a new one.
 Gradually all machines will be replaced for new models.
 The focus will be more and more on automation.”
 The warehouse also changed quite a bit in eighteen years.
 Jos and Henk Kok (Head Logistics) are responsible for that.
 “When I started, the warehouse was twice as big as it is today, while we currently handle five times as much materials.
-Nowadays, we organise it more tightly; no more unnecessary storage of materials.”
+Nowadays, we organize it more tightly; no more unnecessary storage of materials.”

 We must always look for ways to improve ourselves.
 To not only ensure that we stay ahead of our rivals, but to give them the knockout punch.